AlexanderLindsay/PodcastPlayerBot/Readme.md

 #### Run Podcast Player Bot
 1. Clone or download the source code
-2. Add a secrets.config file to the PodcastPlayerBot folder that contains the token from your bot user and a file location to save the feeds too
+2. Add a secrets.config file to the PodcastPlayerDiscordBot folder that contains the token from your bot user and a file location to save the feeds too

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>